openedx/edx-documentation/en_us/install_operations/source/configuration/enable_licensing.rst

 Enabling Course and Video Licensing
 ####################################

-This section describes how to enable licensing in your instance of Open edX.
+This topic describes how to enable licensing in your instance of Open edX.

 .. contents::
    :local: